PPML/tabby2/utilities/inst/md/readmore.md

 *TB Disease Identification and Treatment Costs:*

--   **Cost of identifying an individual for TB testing** representing the average cost to a health program to identify an individual for TB testing.;
+-   **Cost of identifying an individual for TB testing** represents the average cost to a health program to identify an individual for TB testing.;

--   **Cost of TB disease diagnosis** representing the health services costs associated with definitively diagnosing TB disease.
-Currently calculated as one chest x-ray and three sputum cultures.;

--   **Cost of TB disease treatment** representing the average cost of TB treatment for non-MDR, MDR, and XDR TB.
+- **Cost of TB disease treatment** represents the average direct cost of TB treatment for non-MDR, MDR, and XDR TB.
+Includes cost to diagnose TB.

 *End year for economic analysis:*